 What Is Classical Architecture?

-Classical architecture is a style of building that originated in ancient Greece and Rome.
+Classical architecture originated in ancient Greece and Rome, and is characterized by symmetry, columns, rectangular windows, and marble, to name a few.
 For centuries, architects have drawn influence from these civilizations and incorporated traditional ideals into subsequent styles of architecture.

 In a broad sense, Classical architecture can encompass all architecture that is derived from the ancient Greeks and Romans.
 For our purposes, the Classical Revival movement is the most true-to-form style of classical architecture that exists today.